 I’m sure all of you have already heard that I come from Greek heritage and I absolutely adore creating dishes that take me back to the Mediterranean coast, where the people are some of the friendliest you’ll meet, and the views are spectacular.
-My Summertime Vegan Moussaka is no different.
-A new plant based twist on the traditional dish, this fresh, light, and airy creation is deconstructed exactly to your liking.
+My Plant Based Summer Moussaka is no different.
+A new vegan twist on the traditional dish, this fresh, light, and airy creation is deconstructed exactly to your liking.
 Whether you want beefy tomatoes, soft eggplant, or crunchy potato, or all of it, the dish is perfect for picky children, husbands with a “limited pallet”, and it’s even perfect for meal prep.

 Flashback to Jerusalem

-Place your self on a patio over-looking the city of Jerusalem.
-That was my environment, when I was inspired to create this dish.
-Lead in a slow-food class by chef Nadav Malin, we were taught to cook in a conscious mind-set and with awareness of our senses.
+Place your self on a patio overlooking the city of Jerusalem.
+That was my environment when I was inspired to create this dish.
+Lead in a slow-food class by chef Nadav Malin, we were taught to cook in a conscious mindset and with an awareness of our senses.
 I was transported back to Greece, as we thoughtfully steamed the vegetables, simmered the sauce, and thickened the bechamel.

-The eggplant in this vegan moussaka is an excellent source of Manganese, Folate, Potassium, Vitamin K, and, Vitamin C. Manganese is great for bone health, and is an antioxidant which help reduce the risk of disease.
+The eggplant in this plant based moussaka is an excellent source of Manganese, Folate, Potassium, Vitamin K, and, Vitamin C. Manganese is great for bone health and is an antioxidant which helps reduce the risk of disease.
 Folate is needed to make red and white blood cells in the bone marrow, convert carbohydrates into energy.
 Vitamin K and C are also loaded with benefits that help keep your body healthy.
 Making this an excellent and healthy addition to your summer recipes or to meal prep for your week for lunches or dinner.

 How to find a quality olive oil